The Rev. Dr. Gloria Tate of the Presbyterian Church in Teaneck, New Jersey, retires after decades of service

 Tags: awards and honors, charity golf, church, church of teaneck, church of teaneck new jersey, considers her biggest accomplishment, farewell service, folks to understand, gloria tate, helping folks, helping folks to understand, joined pct, new jersey, power of christ, presbyterian church, presbyterian church of teaneck, ruling elder, tate, teaneck new jersey, theological seminary

-Ministries: Gender & Racial Justice, Intercultural Ministries and Support for Congregations of Color, Racial Equity & Women’s Intercultural Ministries
+Ministries: Gender, Racial and Intercultural Justice, Intercultural Ministries and Support for Congregations of Color, Racial Equity & Women’s Intercultural Ministries